DISCOVER THE NEWS

 As featured in The Mover: MOBILITAS acquires new facilities for AGS Uganda

 It is the group’s first opportunity to own premises in Uganda since beginning operations in the country in 1995.
-“We are proud to strengthen our ties to a country in which we have already spent so many years,” commented Alain Taïeb, Chairman of the MOBILITAS Supervisory Board.
+“We are proud to strengthen our ties to a country in which we have already spent so many years,” commented Alain Taïeb, chairman of the MOBILITAS supervisory board.
 “This acquisition, is a sign of our commitment … Continued

 Read More >>